kaileeagray/kg_cal/notes.md

 ### DONE!
++ first get modal loading/sending data, then do date stuff

++ maybe go back to text only input to get that working first with modal.
+THEN try to add datetimepicker
++ create new event from modal (+ button first)
++ need to grab date from click in agenda day view setValue(targetMoment) - Sets the model value of the component takes a moment object.
+An error event will be emmited if the targetMoment does not pass the configured validations.
+Otherwise the date variable will be set and the relevant events will be fired.

++ load data to create new event from agenda view
++ load data to edit
++ update data from edit
++ ability to delete events

 + add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event
 + focus on 30 min length appointments only to streamline
 + (ok) check on ability to create overlapping appointments